weaddquality/gsharp/G1G2 Converter/G1G2 Converter ReadMe!.txt

 Version: 1.8.0
 June 13th, 2011

 Converts GOOP1 and GOOP2 classes to G#.
-Notice for internal AddQ use only.
+Notice for internal Qestit Systems (AddQ) use only.

 Copyright © 2010, AddQ Consulting, www.addq.se
 All rights reserved.
-G# is a registered trademark of AddQ Consulting.
+G# is a registered trademark of Qestit Systems (AddQ).

 ## INSTALLATION ##